kevin14144/HideTheImplement/README.md

-# HideTheImplement
+# Hiding class implement
-Hide the class implement.
+To hide the class implement.

-+ print result:
++ The user didn't need to create(manager) img lib object.
+Just use the method to directly do something.
++ layer : wrapAPI - libray API [Interface] - library

++ Print result:<br />
 This is threshold processing form openCV.<br />
 This is threshold processing form my image lib.<br />
 This is threshold processing form my image lib.<br />